ianabarkhatova/counter/readme.md

 2. Click "set".

-"Enter min and max values and press 'set'" on the Counter display will be changed to the Counter starting value.
+"Enter start and max values and press 'set'" on the Counter display will be changed to the Counter starting value.

 3. Click "inc".